kubernetes-sigs/kueue/keps/487-kubectl-plugin/README.md

 kubectl kueue [subcommand] [flags]
 ```

-We can start with basic query of job metadata and status, and move toward a tool that can further create / delete or otherwise interact with jobs.
+We can start with basic query of workload metadata and status, and move toward a tool that can further create / delete or otherwise interact with workloads.
 This design document will proceed with proposed interactions and example tables, which would be printed in the terminal.

 ### Version